 Are Dental Implants in Mexico Safe?

 Simply stated, yes!
 Dental implants in Tijuana are safe and effective.
-This is a procedure we have mastered with over 20 years of experience.
-Metals are used for dental and orthopedic implants because of their favorable mechanical properties, such as weight-to-strength ratio and good biological performance.
+This is a procedure we have mastered with over 20 years of experience using metals for dental and orthopedic implants because of their favorable mechanical properties, such as weight-to-strength ratio and good biological performance.

 A dental implant is the strongest device available to support replacement teeth, and it allows your replacement teeth to feel, look and work naturally.
-In addition, dental implants are the only restoration method that stimulates your natural bone underneath the missing tooth.
+Also, dental implants are the only restoration method that stimulates your natural bone underneath the missing tooth.

-As a result, careful planning is important to ensure that a patient is healthy enough to undergo oral surgery and heal properly.
-At Trust Dental Care, we have more than 20 years of experience, making our dental implants procedure painless, effective and long lasting.
+As a result, careful planning is essential to ensure that a patient is healthy enough to undergo oral surgery and heal properly.
+At Trust Dental Care, we have more than 20 years of experience, making our dental implants procedure painless, efficient and durable.

 Using the most advanced German Technology (Sirona CEREC MC XL) to create custom made dental implants, our materials are top quality guaranteed, making them last a lifetime.
 All of this in a painless, safe and satisfaction guaranteed environment.

-What Materials Are Used for Dental Implants in Tijuana?
+What Materials Are Dental Implants in Tijuana Made Of?

 When looking for dental implants, you have to make sure the materials used are of the best quality available.
 At Trust Dental Care we specialize in two kinds, depending on your dental needs.
 For dental implants like crowns we use the following: